 InvestorJunkie’s comparison of robo advisors’ fee schedules can show you just how much you’ll be paying in fees for your investments with a non-human advisor.
 Management fees start as low as a flat rate of $10 per month or 0.15%-0.35% on the invested balance (the higher your balance, the lower percentage your fee will be).
 For example, Wealthfront averages a 0.25% fee for its investors.

 Compare this to the average fees charged by human advisors, which Advisory HQ reports to be between 0.25% (for multi-million dollar investments) and 1.45% (for investments around the $50,000 mark).
 If you’re a small-time investor concentrating on building your wealth, then the fee scales really make a difference in your financial situation.

 This is true for both human and robo advisors, but some people mistakenly believe that letting a strategic algorithm decide their investments is always superior to human advisors.
 The market will inevitably fluctuate, however.
 They are generally able to ride out these waves through adjustments to the algorithm, but the fact of the matter is you are never guaranteed profits regardless of who or what you invest with.

 According to Investopedia, tax-loss harvesting is “selling securities at a loss to offset a capital gains tax liability.”
 Many robo advisors incorporate this practice automatically for their investors, and Betterment says you can offset your tax burden by as much as $3,000 per year.

-You can choose whether or not to engage in tax-loss harvesting through a robo advisor account and even if you choose to forgo this benefit, it’s still available in the future if you want to reduce your taxes one year.
+You can choose whether or not to engage in tax-loss harvesting through an account and even if you choose to forgo this benefit, it’s still available in the future if you want to reduce your taxes one year.

 Motif Investing’s Answer to Robo Advisors